 However, Mary’s problem and that of others doesn’t seem to be alleviated by using his directions.
 Her old phone, which is still active, isn’t giving her a way to approve access on the new one.

 Other users have found a way to clear this message without losing access to iCloud:In Settings > iCloud > iCloud Keychain, flip the switch off.Restart your iPhone normally.
-(Hold down the Sleep/Wake button until the red slider appears, swipe it, wait for it to shut down, then press the button to power it up again.
+(Hold down the Sleep/Wake button until the red slider appears, swipe it, wait for it to shut down, then press the button to power it up again.)Go back to Settings > iCloud > iCloud Keychain, and flip the switch on.
 (The article continues...)